How much does a sitting tenant devalue a property

 In short, a sitting tenant is someone who is currently renting a property whilst the landlord is trying to sell the property and transfer ownership to another landlord or buyer.

-The most popular tenancy type in the UK are assured shorthold tenancies.
+The most popular tenancy type in the UK is an assured shorthold tenancy.
 If your sitting tenant has this type of tenancy, they have the right to live in your property for a fixed period of time.

 Sitting tenants’ rights in the UK

-Every tenant in the UK has rights (and responsibility to the property) that landlords must respect.
-For instance, you cannot just turn up unannounced at your rental property once you let it out to tenants, you must first ask for sitting tenants’ permission at least 24 hours before a property inspection.
+Every tenant in the UK has rights (and responsibilities to the property) that landlords must respect.
+For instance, you cannot just turn up unannounced at your rental property once you let it out to tenants; you must first ask for the tenants’ permission at least 24 hours before a property inspection.

-In 2023, tenants’ rights in the UK were altered by a transformative piece of legislation for the rental sector called the Renters Reform Bill.
-We can’t really talk about sitting tenants’ rights in the UK without discussing the Renters Reform Bill, so let’s get into it.
+In 2023, tenants’ rights in the UK were altered by a transformative piece of legislation for the rental sector called the Renters Rights Bill.
+We can’t really talk about sitting tenants’ rights in the UK without discussing the Renters Rights Bill, so let’s get into it.

-Tenants can’t be evicted if the landlord wants to sell the property within the first six months of tenancy
+H4: Tenants can’t be evicted if the landlord wants to sell the property within the first twelve months of tenancy

 Tenants will no longer be served with ‘no fault evictions’